-When burning wood, the fire will die down as the fuel is consumed.
+The fire will begin to die down with a significant amount of white ash showing amongst the fuel - the fire will die down as the fuel is consumed.
 When the flames disappear and the remainder is breaking down into glowing embers it is an appropriate time to consider re-fuelling.
-NOTE: If the flames disappear and there are still lumps of solid wood left this indicates excessive internal moisture in the wood or insufficient air supply/flue draught.
+NOTE: If the flames disappear and there are still lumps of solid wood left this indicates excessive internal moisture in the wood or insufficient air supply or flue draught - use drier logs, more than one log at a time or adapt the burning technique to burn hotter.